 I remember one day, discovering a dusty, ripped copy of the Gulag Archipelgo, a difficult read about the Stalin era.
 This was not a book for a child, but there was not much else in my little school library, in that remote town where we lived at that time.
 That book taught me the strength of words.
 It taught me how storytelling can shine a powerful spotlight on injustice and how mere words can transform ideas and minds around the world.

 I started to write full length novels in 2010, mostly memoirs of a lifetime of traveling.
 It was only recently, I decided to write a story about a young woman who goes through experiences I witnessed, experienced or learned about, having lived in many places where women’s rights are not respected.
 I wanted to write a story about a girl who goes through adversity and hardship, but who rises up and fights back, and comes out stronger and wiser, despite what she endures.
 I write these stories because I’m compelled to write them.
 I can do nothing less.
-I will do nothing less.

 I envision a world where every girl in the world gets to go to school in a safe and nurturing environment, a world where every young woman gets the choice to decide what she wants to do with the rest of her life.